ronen567/just-the-docs/docs/logistic-regression.md

 Table 1's data is presented on a graph - see Figure 2, where Y=1 means "Customer did purchase".
 Based on these poinst, it isa needed to perform a predictor which  should be able to make the purchace prediction based on customers' income.
 We begin by tryin to fit in a Linear Predictor.
 Will it work?
 Figure 3 presents a linear line which was produced by the Linear Regression algorithm.
 Does it indeed fit?
 If we set the decision boundery at y=0.5, as illustrated in Figure 4, it seems as if it fits: All the points with income less than 3500 map to 0, and all the rest to 1.
 But that is an illusion.
 The Linear Predictor can't realy fit here.
 Let's show that by taking more observations, as illustrated by Figure 5.
 Now the line, produced by Linear Regression, maps data points with with an imcome below ~9000 to 0.
-If we took more points, the classification results might change more, anyway, they can't fir the training data points.
+If we took more points, the classification results might change more, anyway, they can't fit the training data points.
 Next candicate: Logistic Regression Algorithm!

 ense to assign a 1 to the positive hypothesis.